 GK: Dino Zoff (Italy)

-Zoff captained the World Cup winning side in 1982 at the age of 40.
+Dino Zoff captained the World Cup winning side in 1982 at the age of 40.
 He held the Serie A appearance record until 2006.
-He was also a part of the team that won the Euro 1968.
+He was also a part of the team that won the European Championship in 1968.
 He achieved great club success with Juventus, winning 6 Serie A titles, 2 Coppa Italias, and an UEFA Cup, also reaching two European Champions' Cup finals in 1972-73 and 1982-83 seasons.
 He also played for Udinese, Mantova and Napoli.

 RB: Giuseppe Bruscolotti (Italy)